jrcarob/EU_Housing_Prices/README.md

 4) As the last year is 2023, the final circle is partially omitted, I do not know whether is a matter of x-axis specs or plot limits but it would be great to show the full circle.
 5) Adding the x-axis tick marks was impossible

-Please, fell free to use the code and play around with it to overcome these issues.
+Please, feel free to use the code and play around with it to overcome these issues.
+You can open an issue and share your comments.
 Any help is welcome!!